Tallinn–Narva railway

 The Tallinn–Narva railway (Tallinna–Narva raudtee) is a 211 km long railway line in Estonia which runs through Northern Estonia between Estonia's capital city Tallinn and the city of Narva on the border with Russia.

 The railway line is double track between Tallinn and Tapa and single track between Tapa and Narva.
 It is the oldest railway in Estonia, and was opened in 1870 when a railway line connecting Saint Petersburg with Paldiski via Tallinn was opened.
 A significant part of the railway load consists of freight trains (such as oil trains) from Russia to the ports of Tallinn and its immediate vicinity (Muuga, Tallinn and Paldiski Harbor).

 History

 Railway lines of the Baltic Railway Company in 1911.

 The railway line was completed in 1870 by the privately owned Baltic Railway Company.
 It was originally a part of the Baltic Railway line, which connected Saint Petersburg and Paldiski via Narva and Tallinn as a part of the railway network of the Russian Empire.

 Operations

 The Tallinn–Narva railway line is owned and maintained by the railway infrastructure manager Eesti Raudtee (Estonian Railways Ltd), a government-owned railway infrastructure company of Estonia.

-Passenger services operate across the entire stretch of line with regional services operated by Elron to Narva railway station, Narva or Tartu railway station, Tartu and international services to Moscow and Saint Petersburg operated by GoRail.
+Passenger services operate across the entire stretch of line with regional services operated by Elron to Narva and Tartu.